qeeqbox/honeypots/README.md

 25 low-high level honeypots in a single PyPI package for monitoring network traffic, bots activities, and username \ password credentials.

+## Why honeypots package is very powerful?
 The honeypots respond back, non-blocking, can be used as objects, or called directly with the in-built auto-configure scripts!
 Also, they are easy to setup and customize, it takes 1-2 seconds to spin a honeypot up.
-The output can be logged to a postgres database, file[s], terminal or syslog for easy integration.
+You can spin up multiple instances with the same type.
+The output can be logged to a Postgres database, file[s], terminal or syslog for easy integration.

 This honeypots package is the only package that contains all the following: dns, ftp, httpproxy, http, https, imap, mysql, pop3, postgres, redis, smb, smtp, socks5, ssh, telnet, vnc, mssql, elastic, ldap, ntp, memcache, snmp, oracle, sip and irc.

-Honeypots now is in the awesome [telekom security T-Pot project!](https://github.com/telekom-security/tpotce)
+Honeypots is in the awesome [telekom security T-Pot project!](https://github.com/telekom-security/tpotce)

 ## Easy!
 <img src="https://raw.githubusercontent.com/qeeqbox/honeypots/main/readme/intro.gif" style="max-width:768px"/>